esxm/E-Hotel/README.md

 VITE_API_URL=http://localhost:8080/api
 ```

-**Note**: The frontend Firebase configuration is already set up in `src/firebaseConfig.js` with the project's Firebase credentials.
+**Note**: The frontend Firebase configuration is already set up with the project's Firebase credentials in `src/firebaseConfig.js` and `.firebaserc`.

 ## Local Development Setup